-Lexie was one of more than 155,000 students nationwide—from kindergarten to college—who participated in the event.
+Lexie was one of more than 155,000 students nationwide—from kindergarten to college—who participated in the event in 2015.
 Sponsored annually by Focus on the Family, the event empowers students to take their Bibles to school as a visual way to share God’s hope with friends and celebrate their right to free speech.

 “This is about students who have a very real faith and love for Jesus and who care about their classmates,” Focus on the Family President Jim Daly wrote in a blog post before the event last year.
 “In their hearts is a desire to live out their faith boldly, yet many have felt like they need to hide their faith.
 We believe the Bible should be celebrated, not banned.
 And ‘Bring Your Bible to School Day’ is one way we’re empowering students to get out there and celebrate their religious freedom and faith.”

 When Lexie heard about the initiative, she teamed up with her best friend, Sydney C., to lead it at their school.
 “I kind of got worried that nobody would do it,” says Sydney.
 “I was sitting there praying about it, and I was just like … I feel like we need to do this.
 It was just kind of a cool thing.

 “There was some doubt, but then I realized I didn’t have to doubt, because I’m following God.”